Kayvon-Martinez/codex-frontend/README.md

 - Download file

 ## Planned Features
+- Upload to codex nodes
 - Download with correct file name and extension
 - Settings for the connection
 - Persist the state (save recent upload list)
 - Dockerize frontend
 - Add support for marketplace endpoints
+- Show status of locally running codex node
+- Show status of connection to codex peers